jdecool/phpstan-report/README.md

 - `--report-sort-by`: Sort the report results (options: identifier, occurrence)
 - `--report-exclude-identifier`: Identifier to exclude from the report (accepts multiple values)
 - `--report-file-<format>`: Export report in an output file for a particular format
-- `--report-heatmap`: Generate a heatmap of files with the most ignored errors and save to specified path
 - `--report-http-target-url`: The target URL to send the report to (available only if output format is `http`)
 - `--report-http-add-header`: Add a header to the HTTP request (available only if output format is `http`)